-I looked up some Elvis pictures online.
+I looked up some Elvis costume ideas online.
 I drew what I thought I could make for this Elvis costume.
 I went to a thrift store and yard sale and found a great woman’s white polyester pants suit.
 It was a size 12 and it was sleeveless but I thought I could adapt.

 First I put it on him wrong side out and began pinning around him to see how much it had to be cut down.
 I seamed up the pants and hemmed the bottoms.
 I left the waist open so I could figure out how to attach them later.
 I cut the slits in the bottoms of the legs and sewed triangles of red fabric in each leg.
 I took the elastic waist and zipper out of the back of the pants and reused them to create the front waist of the jumpsuit.